rhobs/observability-operator/docs/api.md

-The secret in the service monitor namespace that contains the username for authentication.
+`username` specifies a key of a Secret containing the username for authentication.

 <table>
     <thead>